 If you’re a homeowner or own other types of property that has trees, talking about tree damage can be a difficult topic.
-You’ve invested considerable resources into your property, including your trees, and seeing them damaged is not an ideal situation.
+You’ve invested considerable resources into your property, including your trees such as through tree trimming, and seeing them damaged is not an ideal situation.

 Taking steps to not only avoid damaging trees in the first place but diagnosing tree damage problems is important.
 Not only do you need to decide whether or not the tree is salvageable, but you may have to determine if a certified arborist needs to bring their tree care expertise to the job.